NEOSidekick/NEOSidekick.Revisions/Readme.md

 CodeQ:
   Revisions:
     compression:
       enabled: true # Enables compression of revision xml content in the database
+    revisions:
+      createRevisionAfterApply: true # Create a revision after applying a revision
 ```

 ## License